-Keren Etkin, cofounder of Sensi.ai has recently presented an insightful and equally engaging Age Tech Market Map for 2021.
-Published by The Gerontechnologist, this detailed map paves the way for an in-depth discussion on the potential opportunities and challenges posed by the accelerating pace of the age tech market.
+Keren Etkin, cofounder of Sensi.ai recently presented an insightful and equally engaging Age Tech Market Map for 2021.
+Published by The Gerontechnologist, this detailed map paves the way for an in-depth discussion of the potential opportunities and challenges posed by the accelerating pace of the age tech market.

 Why is Age Tech Gaining Momentum?

-With demographic shifts pointing towards a growing proportion of older adults, the need to invest in ‘age-tech’ is becoming more profound.
+With demographic shifts pointing towards a growing proportion of older adults, investing in ‘age-tech’ is becoming more profound.

 Expanding Care Gap

-With an aging population, countries are faced with a caregiver shortage, with households collapsing under the ‘caregiver burden’.
+With an aging population, countries are faced with a caregiver shortage.
+Households are collapsing under the ‘caregiver burden’.
 According to AARP Public Policy Institute, this growing care gap is emphasized by the statistics below:

 Greater Preference for Aging in Place